 There is a famous parable that illustrates this point: A traveler came upon three men working.
 He asked the first man what he was doing and the man said he was laying bricks.
-He asked the second man the same question and he said he was putting up a wall.
-When he got to the third man and asked him what he was doing he said he was building a cathedral where people could come to be close to god.
+He asked the second man the same question and this man said he was putting up a wall.
+When he got to the third man and asked him what he was doing the man said he was building a cathedral where people could come to be close to God.

 Essentially, they were all doing the same thing.
 But the attitude and sense of purpose were very different between these three men: The first man had a job.
 The second man had a career.
 The third man had a calling.